-Structural movemen t
+Structural movement

 Repair category 1

-Notes There is evidence of previous movement in the form of localised hairline cracking to the external building fabric and internally, in the form of off-level floors.
+Notes There is evidence of previous movement in the form of uneven floors internally.
 The movement is considered to be longstanding in nature with no indication of recent structural deterioration.
 On the basis of a limited single inspection, no further significant movement is anticipated.